Configuring Queryable Encryption

 Configuring the Key Management Service (KMS)

-To use Queryable Encryption, you must configure a Key Management Service (KMS) to store and manage your encryption keys.
-Django MongoDB Backend allows you to configure multiple KMS providers and select the appropriate provider for each model using a custom database router.
+To use Queryable Encryption, you must configure a Key Management Service (KMS) to store and manage the encryption keys used to encrypt and decrypt data.

 from pymongo.encryption_options import AutoEncryptionOpts